Do you find it hard to keep your children involved in any constructive activity for long? How about repurposing cardboard boxes.

 You will need a long-shaped cardboard box to make an airplane.
 Make incisions at the front and end sides of the box.
 Make the airplane nose and tail at the ends using additional cardboard pieces.
 On two sides, cut out vents and use cardboard sheets to simulate the wings.
 Lastly, use some string to go around your child’s shoulders so that they can run around and pretend that they are flying.

 You can use your creativity while making these cardboard crafts.
 It is okay to inspire the kids to make such crafts, but you should monitor them so that they do not get injured while using scissors.
-Also, for the sake of safety, do not use cardboard boxes and pieces with metal staples and sharp ends.
+Also, for safety, do not use cardboard boxes and pieces that have metal staples and sharp ends.